1wunderkind/loopgpt-backend/LOOPKITCHEN_PHASE1_COMPLETE.md

 ## 📝 Notes

 - All code is Deno-compatible
-- No breaking changes to existing LoopGPT code
+- No breaking changes to existing LooptOS code
 - Module is self-contained and reusable
-- Follows LoopGPT coding standards
+- Follows LooptOS coding standards
 - Ready for production use

 **Phase 1 Status: ✅ COMPLETE**